KarlTDebiec/PipeScaler/README.md

 PipeScaler is a tool for increasing the resolution of collections of images.
-It wraps around tools including ESRGAN, Pixelmator, potrace, pngquant, waifu, and xbrz, and allows them to be applied in a defined sequence to a batch of images.
-Pipescaler supports directing images down different pipelines based on their contents, filenames, or inclusion on a configured list.
+It wraps around tools including ESRGAN, Pixelmator, potrace, pngquant, waifu, and xbrz, and allows them to be applied in a defined sequence to a collection of images.
+Pipescaler supports directing images down different pipelines based on their contents, filenames, or inclusion on configured lists.

 Pipescaler may be used with any collection of images, and is currently optimized for working with texture images dumped by Citra or TexMod.